AMDmi3/opening_hours.js/docs/holidays.md

 };
 ```

 As you can see, our example contains `holiday_definitions` for the countries Poland and Germany.
 The dictionary keys of `holiday_definitions` correspond to the value of `address.country_code`.
-The dictionary of the country now either consist of `PH`, `SH` or the value of `address.state` (under the assumption that `address.state` will never be equal to `PH` or `SH`, probably a poor assumption, will need to be changed).
+The dictionary of the country now either consists of `PH`, `SH` or the value of `address.state` (under the assumption that `address.state` will never be equal to `PH` or `SH`, probably a poor assumption, will need to be changed).
 When `PH` or `SH` is defined at this level it applies country wide.
-Those country wide definitions can be overwritten for a `address.state` by creating a additional dictionary with the name set to `address.state` and define `PH` or `SH` differently.
+Those country wide definitions can be overwritten for a `address.state` by creating a additional dictionary with the name set to `address.state` and define `PH` or `SH` accordingly.

-## Holiday definition data format: PH
+### Holiday definition data format: PH

 Now lets look at the public holiday (`PH`) definition in more detail.
 Each `PH` definition consists of a dictionary with holiday name as key and date definition as values (specifying one day).
 Holiday names should be in the local language.
 A date definition either consists of two integers representing month and day or the name of a movable event and the offset to that event.
-The movable events are defined in the `getMovableEventsForYear` function.
+The movable events and the formulas for calculating them for a given year are defined in the `getMovableEventsForYear` function.

 ```JavaScript
 {